hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Swap v2

+# Mar 10th 2015 (4867)

+- 3 friends now required to use the app
+- Bug fixes

 # Feb 24th-25th 2015 (4863-4866)

 - Notifications when someone joins Swap or adds you as a friend